CtrlK

 Progressive Disclosure

-The content is well-structured with clear sections and headers, but it's a monolithic document with no references to external files.
+The content is well-structured with clear headers and sections, but it's a monolithic document with no references to external files.
 Given the length (~150+ lines) and the amount of reference material (formula syntax, ID formats, quick reference table), some content could be split into separate reference files.
-However, with no bundle files provided, this is somewhat expected.
+However, with no bundle files provided, this is a reasonable single-file approach.

 2 / 3